Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

-satisfying thanks to the reality condition.
-By irreducibility and the sign $\pm$ is an invariant of the section $s$.
-Note that the sign might change if we consider $\GL(2,\C)$-valued gauge transformations.
-A $\tau$-real holomorphic section is called positive or negative depending on the sign in \eqref{eq:sign}.
+satisfying as a consequence of the reality condition.
+By irreducibility of the connections and the sign $\pm$ is an invariant of the section $s$.
+Note that the sign might change if we would allow $\mathrm{GL}(2,\C)$-valued gauge transformations.
+A $\tau$-real holomorphic section is called positive or negative depending on the sign in \eqref{eq:sign2}.
 Twistor lines in the Deligne-Hitchin moduli space are admissible negative sections.
 In \cite{BHR} admissible positive $\tau$-real holomorphic sections of Deligne-Hitchin moduli spaces have been constructed, and in \cite{HH2} non-admissible negative $\tau$-real holomorphic sections of Deligne-Hitchin moduli spaces have been constructed.
-The following theorem holds: \begin{The} \cite{BHR} An admissible $\tau$-real holomorphic section of a Deligne-Hitchin moduli space is either a twistor line or positive. \end{The}
+The following theorem holds: \begin{theorem} \cite{BHR} An admissible $\tau$-real holomorphic section of a Deligne-Hitchin moduli space is either a twistor line or positive. \end{theorem}